timoachal/Hair_fall-predictions-data/README.md

 ## Usage

 Below is a simplified example.
-Replace `"hair_fall_data.csv"` with your data file.

 ```r
 library(tidymodels)